 Step-by-step guidance for new entrepreneurs, experienced small business owners, and those starting or running a nonprofit.

-Gale Small Business Builder is a step-by-step online planning tool for starting, managing and optimizing a business or nonprofit.
+Gale Business: Plan Builder is a step-by-step online planning tool for starting, managing and optimizing a business or nonprofit.
 The program’s intuitive dashboard walks users through five areas of exploration in order to develop a business plan focused on long-term success.
 Areas include

 Entrepreneur Profile This tool helps users explore what they can